mniet2009/AWS-CFT/aws/solutions/VPCPeering/README.md

   - AWS accounts authorized for VPC peering connections
   - Route Tables, to be updated to allow communications via VPC peering connection.

-This solution can be implemented as individual templates accordingly, or leveraging the nested stacks `main` templates.
+This solution can be implemented as an individual templates accordingly, or leveraging the nested stacks `main` templates.

 ## Notes